CornDavid5/fluent_python_learning/02 An Array of Sequences/Notes.md

 a, b, *rest = range(3) # (0, 1, [2])
 a, b, *rest = range(2) # (0, 1, [])

-# unpack with * in function call and sequence literal
+# *rest in here means variable-length parameters
 def fun(a, b, c, d, *rest):
     return a, b, c, d, rest
+# unpack with * in function call and sequence literal
 fun(*[1, 2], 3, *range(4, 7)) # (1, 2, 3, 4, (5, 6))

 {*range(4), 4, *(5, 6, 7)} # {0, 1, 2, 3, 4, 5, 6, 7}